Empowering Writers

 After

-Below is a quick scroll-through of the home page.
-Click the button to see the full prototype.
+This video is a quick scroll-through of the home page.
+To view the full prototype, click the purple button below.

 User Prototype Testing